Magic-lem/MeSAM/README.md

 - liangf@stu.cqu.edu.cn

 ## Acknowledgement
-We appreciate the developers of [Segment Anything Model](https://github.com/facebookresearch/segment-anything) and the provider of the [Synapse multi-organ segmentation dataset](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).
+We appreciate the developers of [Segment Anything Model](https://github.com/facebookresearch/segment-anything).
 The code of MeSAM is built upon [SAMed](https://github.com/hitachinsk/SAMed), and we express our gratitude to these awesome projects.